divyekhanna/documentation-spia/src/1_application_process/post_vc/routine_tasks.md

 * We should remove the Awaiting info-pending tag
 * We should close the case by adding the Awaiting info-closed tag in the Application tags

+## Post Video Call Actions
+Following actions are performed post Video Call:

+1. Awaiting Info from PPT - Used for Information pending from Applicant.
+A pop up box appears after clicking this button where the video caller has to feed the information pending from the applicant.
+This information is visible in the comments section.
+Additionally, relevant interview tag/s are applied:
+    * Interview Tag: Awaiting Info - Practice Correction.
+Information to be captured:
+        * Steps incorrect/missed in practice
+        * Mandala requirement
+        * Follow-up date
+    * Interview Tag: Awaiting Info - Consent.
+Information to be captured:
+        * Awareness of the program and stay duration
+        * Financial dependencies (on parents or applicant)
+        * Physical dependencies on the applicant
+        * Follow-up date
+        * Preferred language for communication
+        * Convenient time to contact parent/spouse
+    * Interview Tag: Awaiting Info - Irregular with Practice.
+Information to be captured:
+        * Frequency of practice per week
+        * Date of last practice
+        * Mandala requirement
+        * Follow-up date
+    * Interview Tag: Awaiting Info - Mandala Completion.
+Information to be captured:
+        * Total days of Mandala completed
+        * Days missed and reasons
+        * Follow-up date
+    * Interview Tag: Awaiting Info - Need More Time.
+Information to be captured:
+        * Reason for needing more time
+        * Follow-up date
+    * Interview Tag: Awaiting Info - Intoxicants.
+Information to be captured:
+        * Substance/s usage and frequency
+        * Follow-up date
+1. Send/Resend Health Assessment Form Email - Used for sending or re-sending HA form.
+1. Add Comments
+1. Cancel Application - Can be used for Canceling Application.
+1. Application Processing Priority - Unused currently
+1. Ready for Review - Once all the required information is received, this button is  clicked to move the application to the review stage.
+The system performs multiple checks before advancing the application, such as:
+    * All mandatory fields in the feedback sections must be completed by the video caller.
+    * If Awaiting Info from PPT is required, it must not be pending.
+    * If VOF is required, it must not be pending.